10 winter experiences in Waterton Lakes National Park

 Our weather is legendary!
 Record-breaking snowfalls, powerful chinook winds and clear sunny days are all part of southern Alberta’s winters.
 The Prince of Wales hill and lakeshore in the community both offer great viewpoints of the weather rolling in across Upper Waterton Lake.

 Kick and glide your way through our winter wonderland.
-Parks Canada will be grooming trails and road this year as resources and weather allows.
-Potential options include Akamina Parkway, Wishbone Trail and Chief Mountain Highway (after Jan.
-4, 2020).
+Parks Canada will be grooming this year as resources and weather allows.
+Potential options include Cameron Lake from Little Prairie Day Use Area, Dipper Trail, Wishbone Trail and Chief Mountain Highway (starting January 2021).
 Groomed trails will be posted on the Trail Conditions page.

-Volunteer for the 43rd Christmas Bird Count and join other bird nerds to count the many species that call Waterton Lakes National Park home, and the ones just passing through!
-Take a look at our other volunteer opportunities in the coming year to find something perfect for yourself or a group.
+Sign up for the 44th Christmas Bird Count.
+This is a perfect physical distancing volunteer activity.
+Count the many species that call Waterton Lakes National Park home, and the ones just passing through!

 Explore Waterton’s waterfront and celebrate the Waterton-Glacier International Peace Park, a UNESCO World Heritage Site and the world’s first international peace park.
 This is a great location to photograph the Prince of Wales Hotel National Historic Site.